u-boot/u-boot/doc/develop/codingstyle.rst

   original coding style may be kept to ease subsequent migration to newer versions of those sources.

-* Please note that U-Boot is implemented in C (and to some small parts in Assembler); no C++ is used, so please do not use C++ style comments (//) in your code.

-  * The sole exception here is for SPDX tags in some files (checkpatch.pl will warn you).

 * Please also stick to the following formatting rules:

   * Remove any trailing white space